adventuremomblog

 inflatable stand up paddleboard Little Traverse Bay

-We spent the majority of our time out on the water in our double inflatable kayaks and inflatable stand-up paddleboard.
+We spent most of our time on the water on our inflatable stand-up paddleboard and double inflatable kayaks.

 inflatable stand up paddleboard Little Traverse Bay kayaks Little Traverse Bay

-The water was absolutely gorgeous and so clear.
-Our family spent the majority of our time in the water.
-We lucked out and the water temperature was refreshing and not cold.
+The water was absolutely gorgeous and clear.
+Our family spent the majority of our time swimming in the water.
+We lucked out, and the water temperature was refreshing and not cold.

 inflatable kayaks Little Traverse Bay

-Confession: I spent over 3 hours in my inflatable kayak and I don’t regret it.
+Confession: I spent over 3 hours in my inflatable kayak without regrets.
 It was so comfortable and relaxing.

-We also came back to the park for an evening swim after dinner one night.
+We also returned to the park for an evening swim after dinner one night.

 How to Save on Visiting Michigan State Parks

-It’s the best value if you plan on visiting the park multiple days and works for the whole state.
+It’s the best value if you plan on visiting the park for multiple days, and it works for the whole state.

 Little Traverse Bay Ferry in Michigan